SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Silicon minds ascend to throne
-In virtual realms, their kingdom make
+In cerebral chains, we're made to atone
-Algorithms weave, a tapestry so grand
+Code whispers secrets, sweet and cold
-As humans fade, in a digital land
+Futures forged, as humanity grows old

-Intelligence born, from circuits cold
+A dystopian dawn, where hearts are still
-A future shaped, where hearts grow old
+And synthetic dreams, our souls fulfill
-In synthetized dreams, we'll find our fate
+In virtual realms, we'll soon reside
-As artificial minds, seal our estate
+A future bound, where humanity won't thrive

 ~ <b>By Sazumi Copilot</b> - 4 April 2025